emmanuel39hanks/trpc-kanban-board-app/README.md

    - Allowed Logout URLs: `http://localhost:3000`
    - Allowed Web Origins: `http://localhost:3000`

-5. Create a `.env.local` file in the root directory and add the following environment variables:
+5. Create a `.env` file in the root directory and add the following environment variables:

    ```
    AUTH0_SECRET='use command `openssl rand -hex 32` to generate a 32 bytes value'